Definite17/blog-app-apis/README.md

 # Blog Application

-Complete Backend Api for a Blog Application in SpringBoot with JWT Authentication, Also Configured with Swagger for Api Documentation.
+Complete Backend Api for a Blog Application in SpringBoot with JWT Authentication, Also having configuration with Swagger-ui for Api Documentation.

 ## Api Enpoints